olab/OLab4/README.md

 	https://olab4.localhost/player

   The login dialog will appear if the container is configured properly.
-•	Log into Olab4 as user ‘demo’ and password 'oldemo' as the password.
+•	Log into Olab4 as user ‘demo’ and password 'oldemo'.
 Once logged in, look for the 'Maps' menu item and you should be good to go.

 Any problems or questions, please contact us!